 What does IBM Quantum verification mean?

-Every completed test generates a unique Credential ID verified through IBM Quantum processing.
+Every completed test generates a unique Result Verification ID verified through IBM Quantum processing.
 This provides a tamper-proof record of your score for the full 1-year access period.

 Can I retake the test?

 Yes.
-Retake at exactly half price ($39.50) using your original Credential ID.
+Retake at exactly half price ($39.50) using your original Result Verification ID.
 No limit on retakes.
 Learn more about retests.

 How long do I have access to my results?